HathorNetwork/tx-mining-service/README.md

 We also have a public Docker image if you don't want to build it yourself:
     docker run -it --network="host" hathornetwork/tx-mining-service <full-node-address:port> --address <mining-reward-address> --api-port 8080 --stratum-port 8000

+### Debug logs

+If you need to enable debug logs, you should edit the file `log.conf` and set the log level there.

+You could also use a completely different file to configure the logs, by using the parameter `log-config` when running the service.

 ## How to test?